johnfedoruk/bangular/aio/content/guide/testing.md

 ### Services
 Services are good candidates for isolated unit testing.
-Here are some synchronous and asynchronous unit tests of the `FancyService` written without assistance from Angular testing utilities.
+Here are some synchronous and asynchronous unit tests of the `FancyService` written without assistance from Bangular testing utilities.

 <code-example path="testing/src/app/bag/bag.no-testbed.spec.ts" region="FancyService" title="src/app/bag/bag.no-testbed.spec.ts"></code-example>

-A rough line count suggests that these isolated unit tests are about 25% smaller than equivalent Angular tests.
+A rough line count suggests that these isolated unit tests are about 25% smaller than equivalent Bangular tests.
 That's telling but not decisive.
 The benefit comes from reduced setup and code complexity.